Useful Notes: Rutherford B. Hayes

 Tropes associated with Rutherford B. Hayes

 - Arch-Enemy: The Stalwarts.
-They were a pro-patronage (and quite corrupt) fraction of the Republican Party that had some issues with moderate Republicans (whom they called Half-Breeds) like Hayes, and were against the civil service reforms that Hayes wanted.
+They were a pro-patronage (and quite corrupt) faction of the Republican Party that had some issues with moderate Republicans (whom they called Half-Breeds) like Hayes, and were against the civil service reforms that Hayes wanted.
 Two of the most notable Stalwarts were New York Senator Roscoe Conkling and future president Chester A. Arthur.note

 - Crusading Lawyer: Hayes was a staunch abolitionist and gained notability for defending fugitive slaves accused under the Fugitive Slave Act of 1850.